alexroutledge/google-analytics-proxy/README.md

 ##### Caching

 You can use YQL to cache any requests.
-By utilising YQL's caching infrastructure, you can cache requests for an hour or longer to effectively manage your quota.
+By utilising YQL's caching infrastructure, you can cache requests to effectively manage your quota.

 ##### Mixins